This is my story. This is your story. This is every working-class hero’s story.

 Let this be told loud and clear - EXPENSE REPORTS ARE THE WORST!

 This is about how I won that war, and I never crib about expense reports or managing receipts anymore.
-And how YOU CAN manage receipts effortlessly too!
-I really want to tell my story, so I have it here (you can skip to next section about the receipt management app if you aren’t interested, but that might be rude).
+And how you can manage receipts effortlessly too!
+I really want to tell my story, so I have it here (you can skip to the next section about the receipt management app if you aren’t interested, but that might be rude).

 How I lost paper receipts, and then $200 in reimbursements

 It was a beautiful day around the end of the month, and I had just got my coffee and settled on my desk.
 The first thing I did was say hello to my email inbox, but I had no clue what pain it was about to bring.
 What happened next was ugly -‘REMINDER: LAST DAY TO SUBMIT YOUR EXPENSE REPORT’.

 My then employer let employees report expenses for the current and previous month.
 What it meant to me was that if I didn’t do my expense report this month like the last one, I would lose out on over $500!
 That’s a new iPhone dream going down the drain, right there.

 Did I do my expense report?
 Yes, obviously.
 I found around 70% of receipts and spent about 3 hours finding and reporting them on an age-old spreadsheet format.
 So, I lost about $200 because of those dreadful paper receipts which disappear when you need them.

 Life was certainly miserable, but I didn’t give up.
 I was in Starbucks that night sipping on my white chocolate mocha, trying to find the best way to manage paper receipts.
 Guess what?
 I just saved you a lot of effort.

 ‘Managing receipts’ doesn’t sound like a very daunting task, does it?
 Never did to me, so I tried managing receipts manually.
 I tried making my wallet a safe house, then the office drawer, and then on top of my fridge and what not!
 But well, the reality is a different story.